celestiaorg/docs/nodes/celestia-app-slashing.md

 ---
-description: This section covers the slashing mechanics for validators in Celestia.
+description: This section covers the jailing and slashing mechanics for validators in Celestia.
 ---

-# Slashing on Celestia
+# Jailing and Slashing on Celestia

 Slashing is a mechanism employed in proof of stake blockchains that is used to deter and punish malicious behavior.